 - Home Price: $164,100 median purchase price; $941 median monthly rent

-- Crime Rate: Safer than 36% of cities in the U.S.
+- Crime Rate: Safer than 47% of Florida cities.

 - Unemployment Rate: 4.8%